 There’s not much that beats carving a pumpkin this time of year.
 Except of course, if we are cutting it up to bake a freaking cake inside!
-That my friends, might just win my – “favorite thing of all time” award.
+That my friends might just win my – “favorite thing of all time” award.
 Can you imagine?
 The awesomeness of our beloved fall pumpkin + a cake!
 Perfection.
 Check out how we baked this yummy cake inside of a pumpkin!

 Here’s how to bake a cake inside a pumpkin!